Macros | |

 Define to determine if code is being built for nVidia SHIELD devices.

-If this define exists, then you are creating code that runs on nVidia SHIELD Android devices.
+If this define exists, then code is created to run on nVidia SHIELD Android devices.

 #define BURGER_SNSYSTEMS __SN_VER__ |